-4Then the messengers came to Gibeah of Saul and spoke these words in the ears of the people; and all the people lifted up their voice and wept.
+4When the messengers came to Gibeah of Saul and spoke those words in the ears of the people, then all the people lifted up their voice and wept.

-5Behold, Saul came following the oxen out of the field; and Saul said, “What ails the people that they weep?”
-They told him the words of the men of Jabesh.
+5And behold, Saul came out of the field behind the oxen, and Saul said, “What is wrong with the people that they are crying?”
+Then they told him the words of the men of Jabesh.

-6The spirit of God rushed upon Saul when he heard those words, and his anger was kindled greatly.
+6And the spirit of God rushed upon Saul when he heard those words, and his anger burned exceedingly.

-7He took a yoke of oxen and cut them in pieces and sent them throughout all the borders of Israel by the hand of messengers, saying, “Whoever doesn’t come forth after Saul and after Samuel, so will it be done to his oxen.”
-The dread of Yahweh fell on the people and they came out as one man.
+7And he took a yoke of oxen and cut them in pieces and sent them throughout all the territory of Israel by the hand of messengers, saying, “Whoever does not come out to follow Saul and follow Samuel, so will it be done to his oxen.”
+And the terror of Yahweh fell on the people and they came out as one man.

-9They said to the messengers who came, “Thus you will tell the men of Jabesh Gilead: ‘Tomorrow, by the time the sun is hot, you will have deliverance.’”
-The messengers came and told the men of Jabesh, and they were glad.
+9And they said to the messengers who came, “Say this to the men of Jabesh-gilead: ‘Tomorrow, by the time the sun is hot, you will have deliverance.’”
+And the messengers came and told the men of Jabesh, and they rejoiced.

-11It was so on the next day that Saul put the people in three companies, and they came into the middle of the camp in the morning watch and struck the Ammonites until the heat of the day: and it came to pass that those who remained were scattered, so that no two of them were left together.
+11And the next day Saul put the people in three companies and they came into the midst of the camp in the morning watch and struck the Ammonites until the heat of the day.
+Those who survived were scattered, so that no two of them were left together.

-14Then Samuel said to the people, “Come and let us go to Gilgal and renew the kingdom there.”
+14Then Samuel said to the people, “Come and let us go to Gilgal and renew the kingship there.”

-15All the people went to Gilgal, and there they made Saul king before Yahweh in Gilgal, and there they offered sacrifices of peace offerings before Yahweh; and there Saul and all the men of Israel rejoiced greatly.
+15All the people went to Gilgal, and there they made Saul king before Yahweh in Gilgal, and they offered sacrifices of peace offerings before Yahweh there, and Saul and all the men of Israel rejoiced greatly there.